Little Jenny's Journeys

 In May of 1898, rumors spread that Jenny Winston, the ten-year old great-grand daughter of the industrial tycoon JP Winston (and great-aunt of our hero) had disappeared.
 In August of that year she was again seen on a family outing to the beach.
 The family never confirmed the disappearance, but all sorts of rumors flourished.

-In April 1900, a friend of the family, well-known author Cassandra Sinclair, published her first children’s book, Little Jenny’s Journey to Fairy Land.
+In April 1900, a friend of the family, well-known author Cassandra Montclair, published her first children’s book, Little Jenny’s Journey to Fairy Land.
 The family treated the book as a wonderful gift to Jenny, likening it to the way that Lewis Carroll had based the fictional Alice of his stories on Alice Liddell.

 Then Jenny disappeared from the public eye again, not being seen from the summer of 1900 until the fall of 1903.
 A year after her reappearance, Little Jenny’s Journey to the Summer Fall came out, followed by a book every year until the author’s death in 1917.

 The books in the Little Jenny series were:

 - Little Jenny’s Journey to the Summer Fall

 - Little Jenny’s Journey to the Winter Spring

 - Little Jenny’s Journey to the Emerald Mountains